3 Days in Budapest: The Best Budapest Itinerary [2024]

 15.The fairytale Vajdahunyad Castle

-Another spectacular landmark near Heroes’ Square is the fairytale Vajdahunyad Castle (built 1896 for the Millenium of the country).
-Walking the castle grounds brings you back in time.
+Last but not least, on our 3-day Budapest itinerary is another spectacular landmark near Heroes’ Square – the fairytale Vajdahunyad Castle.
+It was built in 1896 for the country’s Millennium.
+Exploring the castle grounds brings you back in time.
 The castle’s look contains copies of several buildings from different periods of Hungary’s rule – the most prominent was copied from the Hunyad Castle (Romania).
 It includes elements of Romanesque, Gothic, Renaissance, and Baroque styles.
 Vajdahunyad Castle is beautiful all year round, but it is magical when covered in snow.
 In winter, the lake in front of the castle becomes the biggest ice rink in Europe.
 And around the entrance, you can find lovely Christmas market stalls.
-It houses the Museum of Hungarian Agriculture as well, the biggest one in Europe.
+It also houses the Museum of Hungarian Agriculture, the biggest one in Europe.

 Vajdahunyad Castle in Budapest

-And if you have more time in Budapest, check out my post on 10 exciting things to do in Budapest in winter.
-No, some of the recommendations are valid all year round and are not to be missed!
+If you have more time in Budapest, check out my post on 10 exciting things to do in Budapest in winter.
+No, some recommendations are valid all year round and are not to be missed!
 For example, when you are in the City Park of Budapest, go to the largest thermal bath in the city – Szechenyi.
-Here you can spend a few hours in the in- and outdoor mineral pools and relax a bit before going home (top winter activity).
+Here, you can spend a few hours in the indoor and outdoor mineral pools and relax before going home (top winter activity).

 Inspired?
 Pin it for later!